jobrouter/php-rest-client/docs/installation.rst

 ================ ========== =========
 1.0              4.2 - 5.1  7.2 - 7.4
 ---------------- ---------- ---------
-1.1              4.2 - 5.1  7.3 - 8.1
+1.1              4.2 - 5.2  7.3 - 8.1
 ================ ========== =========

 You can use e.g. JobRouter Client version 1.0 on JobRouter® version 5.2 at your own risk.
-However, new REST API resources are not available.
+However, new REST API resources may not be available.

 .. _installation.composer: